Els Van Humbeeck

 In everything Elmo does language plays a central role.
 In high school, he studied Latin-Modern Languages for six years.
 In the last two years of high school, he fell in love with Spanish.
 When he had to choose a Bachelor’s, there was no doubt: he would enrol in the Bachelor’s Applied Linguistics at KU Leuven in Brussels and study English, Dutch and, of course, Spanish.
 Despite COVID, he got the chance to do an exchange in Granada, a city that stole his heart.

 Fond as he was of translation, he didn’t second-guess his Master’s either.
 He stayed in Brussels and got his Master’s degree in Translation.
 Afterwards, he wanted to expand his knowledge even more, so he decided to enrol in the Postgraduate Programme in Translation Technology.
-In that context, he is now doing an internship at Untranslate.

 In his spare time, Elmo reads an awful lot: fiction, non-fiction, literature, poetry, … It’s all good.
 He also tries to gain work experience by subtitling for various film festivals.
 But he really unwinds when he gets the chance to play a few songs on his guitar.